Billy Kidman: Teaming and feuding with Paul London (2004–2005)

 Following the title loss, Kidman proceeded to spend the next few years as a cornerstone of the cruiserweight division before forming a tag team with newcomer Paul London in early 2004.
-Together, they slowly worked their way up the tag team ranks before ultimately winning the Tag Team Championship from the Dudley Boyz on the July 8, 2004 episode of SmackDown!.
+Together, they slowly worked their way up the tag team ranks before ultimately winning the WWE Tag Team Championship from the Dudley Boyz on the July 8, 2004 episode of SmackDown!.
 Proving the win was not an upset, they went on to defeat the Dudley Boyz in a rematch for the title.

 Their championship run came to an abrupt end after Kidman turned his back on London.
-The heel turn played off of a legitimate injury which occurred on an August 24, 2004 taping of SmackDown!, when Kidman's shooting star press unintentionally caused Chavo Guerrero Jr. to suffer a concussion.
+The heel turn played off of a legitimate injury which occurred on the August 26, 2004 episode of SmackDown!, when Kidman's shooting star press unintentionally caused Chavo Guerrero to suffer a concussion.
 The next week, Kidman was on the top rope ready to hit the shooting star press, but hesitated, climbed down the turnbuckles, and slowly walked backstage overwhelmed with guilt after injuring Guerrero.
 London was left alone to defend the title against Kenzo Suzuki and René Duprée, and was easily defeated.
 As a result, London and Kidman faced each other at No Mercy, where Kidman defeated London before performing the shooting star press on London while he was strapped to a stretcher.
 This completed Kidman's heel turn, as he proceeded to blame the fans for wanting him to be more brutal with his in-ring style.
 Kidman and Guerrero ended their feud upon Chavo's return, the latter being victorious in the final match.
 Kidman then competed against London over the Cruiserweight Championship in the coming months.
 At the start of 2005, Kidman suffered a broken orbital bone, which sidelined him for three months.

 Gruner was released from his WWE contract on July 6, 2005.
 Gruner stated that the release was due to an argument with management over their decision to stop booking wrestlers on first class flights overseas.